Los Brujos: The Return (2014)

 In late 2013 rumors began circulating online about Los Brujos´s reunion.
 A large group of fans were clamoring for the return of the band for nearly two decades and finally their wishes were fulfilled.

 On April 7, 2014 Los Brujos released a new single called "Beat Hit" and announced the release of their new album (Despierta Cronopio) and tour dates.
 This way, they begin to write a new chapter in the Argentinean sonic psychedelic rock scene.

-Ricky Rúa, singer and performer of Los Brujos, died for terminal cancer in 2016.
+Ricky Rúa, singer and performer of Los Brujos, died of terminal cancer in 2016.